tseringlamanyc/Pursuit-Core-iOS-Unit1-Assignment1/README.md

 ## Lab

 This lab will build on the skills that you've learned after your first week of programming in Swift!
 You will build a command line application that plays a text-based adventure game.
 Look [here](https://classicreload.com/zork-i.html) and [here](http://www.bbc.co.uk/programmes/articles/1g84m0sXpnNCv84GpN2PLZG/the-hitchhikers-guide-to-the-galaxy-game-30th-anniversary-edition) for a couple examples of the genre.
 Be creative with your app.
-Submit your assignment by copying and pasting your code into the text box below.
 Apps will be evaluated by the following criteria:

 ## App requirements: